 The following definitions apply for the Host file APIs:

-Path: Full path specification u
+Path:

 Full path specification up to, but not including, the filename.
 This includes any trailing slashes or brackets.
 If the operating system allows shortcuts, you can use them.
 Examples of valid paths include: